nicoespeon/understandlegacycode.com/content/blog/5-coding-exercises-to-practice-refactoring-legacy-code/index.md

 ## 5 katas to help you practice working with existing code

 Real-life codebases generally have so many issues at the same time, it's overwhelming.
-Where should you start when you're dealing with a 500k lines of spaghetti code?!
+Where should you start when you're dealing with 500k lines of spaghetti code?!
 You just want to _start_ cleaning the code, but you're already playing in hardcore mode.

 What you need, is **dirty code at a smaller scale**.